Gerald Backhouse

 Gerald Ian d'Acres Backhouse (6 December 1912 – 28 December 1941) was an Australian athlete who competed in the 1936 Summer Olympics.

 In 1936 he finished eighth in the Olympic 800-metre event.
 In the 1500 metre competition he was eliminated in the first round.

 At the 1938 Empire Games he won the silver medal in the 1 mile contest.
 In the 880 yards event he finished seventh.

-During World War II Gerald Backhouse was a Sergeant in the Royal Australian Air Force, serving on attachment with the Royal Air Force.
-He died in a practice bombing flight in England on the 28 December 1941.
+During World War II Gerald Backhouse was a sergeant in the Royal Australian Air Force, serving on attachment with the Royal Air Force.
+He died in a practice bombing flight in England on 28 December 1941.
 He was buried at Sulloth (Causeway Head) Cemetery, Holme Low, Cumberland, England.